CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CMSC 250/Probability and Combinatorics.md

 > [!info] Formula for Multisets
 > $$\begin{pmatrix} n + r - 1 \\ r \end{pmatrix} = \frac{P(n + r - 1, r)}{r!} = \frac{(n + r - 1)!}{(n - 1)! r!}$$

+Generally, if it says the elements are "indistinguishable," that means that repeats are allowed, making it a multiset problem.

 > [!example]
 > Your bag of nuts contains 10 walnuts, 8 hazelnuts, 12 pecans, and 5 almonds.